nvdb-vegdata/nvdbtransportportal/konsept4_roadreference.md

 The above model with _strekning_ and _delstrekning_ is adequate for describing the main alignment of the road, but in complex junctions and bifurcations we need to add a bit more.

-The idea is that any bifurcations from the main aligment is _*anchored*_ at a point at the main alignment centerline.
-This syntax is described in the previous section.
+The idea is that any bifurcations from the main aligment is _**anchored**_ at a point at the main alignment centerline, following the syntax of the previous section.
 We then add a new, separate labeling system and a separate metering system for the different parts of the bifurcations.
 In a motorway junction, the different ramps typically get a unique label and metering.

 We have two classes of bifurcations: